 If you’d like to follow all the steps for a single piece of porcelain jewelry, I covered that in the Wedding Porcelain Pendants blog post.

-What wire do you use in the ceramics pendants ?
+What kind of wire do you use for making ceramic jewelry ?

 I’m talking about temperature thresholds here just to make things clearer but keep in mind that the most accurate way to assess these is to talk about heat work.
 Heat work is the combination of temperature rise and fall over time.
 Think baking : if you flash bake your cake at 195°C for 5 minutes it will probably not look or taste as expected.
 The same goes with ceramics, porcelain or stoneware.
 They need a certain temperature rise over time and a cooling period.